chzhao127/Mars-Rover-Group2/README.md

 ## &bull; Steering Rate’s PID

-P: Pis the sensitivity of direct control of steering, adjust the value of P, the Mars Rover will turn fast, but too high may make the Mars Rover turn unstable, such as suddenly turn left or right.
+P: P is the sensitivity of direct control of steering, adjust the value of P, the Mars Rover will turn fast, but too high may make the Mars Rover turn unstable, such as suddenly turn left or right.

 I: I is integral, which is when the rover doesn't turn the way it's supposed to, you can increase the value of I and let it slowly adjust.

-D: The derivative part predicts the future trend of the error based on its current rate of change.
-It helps in reducing the overshoot and settling time.
+D: D is used to suppress changes in the steering speed of the car.
+If the value of D is not set correctly, Mars Rover may feel not good when turning, as if it had turned too sharply and then stopped suddenly.

 ## &bull; Speed/Throttle's PID